WHO: Nations mulling Gilead's COVID drug should consider trial flop, too

 “We would anticipate that the guidelines will be available within three to four weeks,” Diaz said.
 “What we’re doing now in the pandemic is to try to continue with that approach in a transparent and trustworthy way, but do it faster.”

-Reporting by John Miller, Stephanie Nebehay and Michael Shields; Additional reporting by Deena Beasley in Los Angeles; Writing by Peter Graff and John Miller; Editing by Kevin Liffey and Andrew Cawthorne
+Reporting by John Miller, Stephanie Nebehay and Michael Shields; Additional reporting by Deena Beasley in Los Angeles; Writing by Peter Graff and John Miller; Editing by Kevin Liffey, Andrew Cawthorne and Richard Chang

 Our Standards: The Thomson Reuters Trust Principles.